 Let's now skip ten years into the future and look at how a union in 2030 handles these matters.

 Being digital - strategy and policies

-Becoming a DigiRep through the specialised training has crucially captured the interest of young trade union members.
+The possibility to be trained as a DigiRep has crucially captured the interest of young trade union members.
 The union is growing!